 We consider the problem of moment stabilization of a dynamical system where the estimated state is transmitted for control over a time-varying communication channel.
-This has been studied extensively in the context of networked control systems and discussed in several special issue journals dedicated to the topic [1]-[3].
-Recently, it gained renewed attention due to its relevance for the design of cyberphysical systems [4].
-A tutorial review with extensive references appears in [5].
+A tutorial review of the problem with extensive references appears in [1].

-The notion of Shannon capacity is in general not sufficient to characterize the trade-off between the entropy rate production of the system, expressed by the growth of the state space spanned in open loop, and the communication rate required for its stabilization.
-A large

-Shannon capacity is useless for stabilization if it cannot be used in time for control.
+The notion of Shannon capacity is in general not sufficient to characterize the trade-off between the entropy rate production of the plant, expressed by the growth of the state space spanned in open loop, and the communication rate required for its stabilization.
+A large Shannon capacity is useless for stabilization if it cannot be used in time for control.
 For the control signal to be effective, it must be appropriate to the current state of the system.
 Since decoding the wrong codeword implies applying a wrong signal and driving the system away from stability, applying an effective control signal depends on the history of whether previous codewords were decoded correctly or not.
-In essence, the stabilization problem is an example of interactive communication [6], where twoway communication occurs through the feedback loop between the plant and the controller.
-For this reason, usage of alternative capacity notions with stronger reliability constraints than a vanishing probability of error has been proposed, including the zero-error capacity [7], originally introduced by Shannon [8], and the anytime capacity of Sahai and Mitter [9], [10]-[13].
+In essence, the stabilization problem is an example of interactive communication, where two-way communication occurs through the feedback loop between the plant and the controller.
+Alternative capacity notions with stronger reliability constraints than having a vanishing probability of error, have been proposed in the context of control, including the zeroerror capacity [2], originally introduced by Shannon [3], and the anytime capacity proposed by Sahai and Mitter [4], [5]-[8].

-Within this general framework, we focus on the mth moment stabilization of an unstable scalar system whose state is communicated over a rate-limited channel capable of supporting R_k bits at each time step k and evolving randomly in a Markovian fashion, see Fig. 1.
+Within this general framework, we focus on the mth moment stabilization of an unstable scalar system whose state is communicated over a rate-limited channel capable of supporting $R_k$ bits at each time step and evolving randomly in a Markovian fashion, see Fig. 1.
 The rate process is known casually to both encoder and decoder.
-Many variations of this "bit-pipe" model have been studied in the literature [14]-[34], including the case of fixed rate channel; the erasure channel where the rate process can assume value zero; and the packet loss channel, where the rate process can oscillate randomly between the two values of zero and infinity, allowing a real number with infinite precision to be transported across the channel in one time step.
-Connections between the rate limited and the packet loss channel have been pointed out in [27], [28], showing that results for the latter model can be recovered by appropriate limiting arguments.
+Many variations of this "bit-pipe" model have been studied in the literature [9]-[29], including the case of fixed rate channel; the erasure channel where the rate process can assume value zero; and the packet loss channel, where the rate process can oscillate randomly between zero and infinity, allowing a real number of infinite precision to be transported across the channel in one time step.
+Connections between the rate limited and the packet loss channel have been pointed out in [22], [23], showing that results for the latter model can be recovered by appropriate limiting arguments.